-Stuart Jackson has been practicing in the employment law field for more than twenty-five years and focuses his practice on advising employers on compliance with civil rights laws and developing personnel policies (including policies on medical marijuana), employment agreements and covenants not to compete.
-Jackson heads up Wright Lindsey Jennings’ Labor and Employment Team.
+Stuart Jackson has been practicing in the employment law field for more than twenty-eight years and focuses his practice on advising employers on compliance with civil rights laws and developing personnel policies (including policies on medical marijuana), employment agreements and covenants not to compete.

-He is also a passionate advocate for STEM education, serving as chair of the Board of Directors for the Museum of Discovery in Little Rock.
+He is also a passionate advocate for STEAM education, serving as chair of the Board of Directors for the Museum of Discovery in Little Rock in 2018 and 2019.

 Jackson also defends employers in federal and state court litigation and appeals, including claims under Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, the Family and Medical Leave Act, the Age Discrimination in Employment Act, the Fair Labor Standards Act, 42 U.S.C.
 Sections 1981 and 1983 and state law claims involving trade secrets, non-compete agreements, arbitration agreements, wrongful discharge, the Arkansas Civil Rights Act and the Arkansas Minimum Wage Act.

 Jackson’s more recent experience includes: